MrKahr/P4/DBL_Manual.md

 }
 ```

-Actions are treated as expressions and can be called anywhere a statement is allowed.
+Action can be called anywhere a statement is allowed.
+Action calls are treated as expressions.
 They can be called using the following syntax:
 ```
 <ActionIdentifier> (<arguments>) ;